Policy last updated

 Refer to: Preparing for a Disability Inclusion Profile meeting – roles and responsibilities.

-If the school principal does not attend the meeting, a nominee must attend in their place.
-The principal’s nominee must be a member of the school’s senior leadership team, such as the assistant principal, and have decision making authority around the planning and implementation of adjustments.
 Ultimately, the responsibility for implementation of reasonable adjustments lies with the principal.
-For example, in schools where an education support staff member typically administered/managed the PSD and is now leading the Disability Inclusion Profile, this person may attend the meeting, however, another member of the senior leadership team would also be required to attend.
+For example, in schools where an education support staff member manages the Disability Inclusion Profile, this person may attend the meeting, however, another member of the senior leadership team must also attend.
 In limited circumstances, it may be appropriate for a leading teacher outside of the school’s senior leadership team to attend the profile meeting as the principal’s nominee, however this person must have decision making authority.

 A department nominee (as per previous Program for Students with Disability requirements) is not required, as the facilitator will ensure the profile meeting is conducted according to department guidelines and all the required and available information is considered.
 However, a principal or the principal’s nominee may wish to record key information or actions from the meeting, including any additional supporting information that may be required.
-The school notes tool (DOCX)External Link is available to record this information.
+The school notes tool is available to record this information.

 School leaders will need to manage any complex family, court, custody or guardianship requirements in accordance with the department’s Decision Making Responsibilities for Students policy.
 Schools may contact the department’s Legal Division on 03 9637 3146 or email: legal.services@education.vic.gov.au

-School leaders are also responsible for organising interpreters, including AUSLAN and deaf interpreters.
+Schools are also responsible for organising interpreters, including AUSLAN and deaf interpreters.
 Refer to the department's Interpreting and Translation Services policy for guidance on accessing these services.

 Student participation and voice in the profile process